carlosjhr64/neuronet/MORE.md

 n  ==  N - 1   # index of last layer, salida
 m  ==  N - 2   # index of second last layer, yang
 c  ==  i - 1   # refers to a connection typically found on the next layer, i-1
+# And the index of entrada and yin are 0 and 1 respectively.

 L0   # first layer, entrada
 L1   # second layer, yin